-NOTE: In addition to a standard posterior portal for systematic joint inspection, 5 anterior arthroscopic portals are required for this procedure: proximal (north), distal (south), lateral (west), and medial (east) to the coracoid process and used to work mainly extra-articularly.
+In addition to a standard posterior portal for systematic joint inspection, 5 anterior arthroscopic portals are required for this procedure: proximal (north), distal (south), lateral (west), and medial (east) to the coracoid process and used to work mainly extra-articularly.
 The North-West portal (located to the anterolateral corner of the acromion) is the rotator interval portal used to work inside the joint.

-Portal placement
+Portal Placement

-Posterior Ρ Located 1cm inferior and medial to the posterior angle of the acromion North process Ν Located one finger-breadth proximal to the tip of the coracoid South S Located two finger-breadths distal to the tip of the coracoid process in the axillary fold East E Located three finger-breadths medial to the tip of the coracoid process, passing obliquely through the pectoralis major muscle West W Located two finger-breadths lateral to the tip of the coracoid process North-West 0 Located at the antero-lateral corner of the acromion
+Posterior P Located 1cm inferior and medial to the posterior angle of the acromion North (\mathbb{N}) Located 1 finger-breadth proximal to the tip of the coracoid process South S Located 2 finger-breadths distal to the tip of the coracoid process in the axillary fold East E Located 3 finger-breadths medial to the tip of the coracoid process, passing obliquely through the pectoralis major muscle West W Located 2 finger-breadths lateral to the tip of the coracoid process North-West NW Located at the antero-lateral corner of the acromion